MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

      - Path of the root folder containing the modules to build.
      - No
      - ``${basedir}/..``
-   * - metabuild.module.filename
-     - Name of the Ivy file of the meta-build module.
-     - No
-     - ``module.ivy``
    * - private.modules.file
      - Name of the file listing the private modules to build.
      - No